milesingrams/milesingrams.github.io/experiences/wyss-microdevice/wyss-microdevice.md

 tags: [ Bits, Bots, Bio ]

-description: As a microdevice design engineer at the Wyss Institute I worked within the Organs-on-Chips project to design and fabricate plastic fluidic microchips for culturing human organ tissues.
+description: As a microdevice design engineer at the Wyss Institute I worked within the Organs-on-Chips project to design and fabricate plastic microfluidic chips for culturing human organ tissues.
 The microchips enabled tissue culture with unparalleled fidelity by utilizing complex microstructures and bio-coatings that mimic the cellular environment in the body.
 Ultimately the microchips could be used to accelerate the drug development process by providing a more accurate model of human organ tissues.

 achievements:
   - Made major design improvements to the microchips allowing for improved cellular compatibility and experimentation throughput.